About the Project

 Building the Vehicle

-The recommended vehicle build bases on 16×11×5 inch chassis plus additional sensor and communication mounts, which can be divided into several parts listed below.
+The recommended vehicle build is based on a 16×11×5 inch chassis plus additional sensor and communication mounts, which can be divided into several parts listed below.

-The core components includes necessary components to run the Autoware.
+The core components include the necessary components to run Autoware.

 - Onboard computer